 Who We Are

-The SSA Council is made up of the President, Vice President, Professional, Ordinary and Honorary members who all give of their time and individual skills and experience to the organisation.
+The SSA Council is made up of Co-Presidents, Vice President, Professional, Artist and Honorary Members who all give their time and individual skills and experience to the organisation.
 The Society employs a part-time Administrator, however, the Council runs entirely on a voluntary basis.

 Council members take up the role for 3 years after which they stand down unless co-opted into a Project Sub Group as can often happen.
 Members attend meetings approximately every 6-8 weeks and orchestrate the initiation of International exchanges, curate satellite exhibitions, generate fundraising activities and of course undertake our Annual Exhibition.
 We are also involved in additional projects such as our programmes of satellite exhibitions and opportunities for members.